Rotator Cuff Injuries

 - X-rays: The doctor may order an X-ray to view the bones in your shoulder.
-While they cannot show a rotator cuff injury, it can possibly show issues with bones, such as spurs or arthritis, that can be the cause of pain
+While they cannot show a rotator cuff injury, it can show issues with bones, such as spurs or arthritis, that can be the cause of pain.

 Treatment of Rotator Cuff Tears

-- Open Tendon Repair: This is used when it is better for the repair to have more space to work.
-The surgery is basically the same as the arthroscopic although it may be more uncomfortable during recovery since the incision is larger
+- Open Tendon Repair: This is for when the repair should have more space to work.
+The surgery is basically the same as the arthroscopic, although it may be more uncomfortable during recovery since the incision is larger.

 - Tendon Transfer: This is used when the tendon is too damaged to be reattached.
 The doctor may use another nearby tendon to replace the damaged one.